 Perhaps one of the most important issues that today’s digitized leisure customer journey solves is the lack of data and all of those one-off customer relationships where the venue would serve their guest for the day, without learning anything about them or their experience, and then not being able to reach out to them again.

-The bottom line here is that the way in which the traditional leisure world has been approaching customer journeys is outdated, and no longer matches the new customer behaviors and needs.
+The bottom line here is that the way in which the traditional leisure world has been approaching customer journeys is outdated, and no longer matches the new customer behaviours and needs.

-The accelerated digitalization that COVID19 has brought forth, has been a wake-up call for attractions and leisure venues, who are starting to realize that they need to modernize and adapt in order to meet these new customer needs.
+The accelerated digitalisation that COVID19 has brought forth, has been a wake-up call for attractions and leisure venues, who are starting to realise that they need to modernise and adapt in order to meet these new customer needs.

 This is an ideal opportunity to reconsider and re-evaluate their whole guest journey from start to finish and design an experience that all their guests will love.

-You might also be interested in this comprehensive digitalization guide:
+You might also be interested in this comprehensive digitalisation guide: